open-telemetry/opentelemetry.io/content/en/blog/2024/spring-starter-stable/index.md

 <!-- markdownlint-disable blanks-around-fences -->
 <?code-excerpt path-base="examples/java/spring-starter"?>

-We're proud to announce that the OpenTelemetry Spring Boot starter is now generally available.
+We're proud to announce that the OpenTelemetry Spring Boot starter is now stable.

 The [Spring Boot](https://spring.io/projects/spring-boot) starter is a powerful tool that simplifies the process of instrumenting Spring Boot applications with